docker/docs/ee/ucp/admin/install/install-on-azure.md

 - All UCP Nodes (Managers and Workers) need to be deployed into the same Azure Resource Group.
 The Azure Networking (Vnets, Subnets, Security Groups) components could be deployed in a second Azure Resource Group.
+For alternative deployments, see [Considerations for Multiple Subscriptions, Subnets, and Resource Groups Configuration](#considerations-for-multiple-subscriptions-subnets-and-resource-groups-configuration).
 - All UCP Nodes (Managers and Workers) need to be attached to the same Azure Subnet.
+For alternative deployments, see [Considerations for Multiple Subscriptions, Subnets, and Resource Groups Configuration](#considerations-for-multiple-subscriptions-subnets-and-resource-groups-configuration).
 - All UCP (Managers and Workers) need to be tagged in Azure with the `Orchestrator` tag.
 Note the value for this tag is the Kubernetes version number in the format `Orchestrator=Kubernetes:x.y.z`.
 This value may change in each